conanbatt/interview-practice/behavioral/README.md

 ## Tips

-1. Presenting yourself
+### Presenting yourself

 :heavy_check_mark: DOs
 - Show your relevant technical experience with the company.
 - Mention side-projects, open source contributions, and any skillset

 :x: DON'TS
-- Talk about irrelevant side-projects or work experience that is too far back.
+- Talk about irrelevant side projects or work experience that is too far back.
 - Talk about hobbies or irrelevant personal stories

-2. Why are you interested in this position?
+### Why are you interested in this position?

 :heavy_check_mark: DOs
 - Mention specific features and characteristics of the company or the product